-Our game-changing research happens at the intersection of human ingenuity and cutting-edge technology, housed within Stanford’s institutes and centers.
+Our innovative research happens at the intersection of human ingenuity and cutting-edge technology, housed within Stanford’s institutes and centers.
 Here are some of the ways in which we are tackling medicine’s and the biosciences’ greatest problems:

 SLAC National Accelerator Laboratory

 Imagine having a linear accelerator in your backyard.

 Operated by and located at Stanford, work at SLAC (Stanford Linear Accelerator Center) has led to 4 Nobel Prizes and over 1,000 papers annually.
 Stanford biosciences professor Dr. Roger Kornberg used SLAC’s synchotron X-rays in his Nobel Prize studies of the structural basis of transcription.
 The free electron laser developed at SLAC also helped solve the structure of proteins that don’t crystallize well.
 Stanford biological scientists continue to use SLAC to solve molecular structures and create new technologies.
 Currently, Stanford Biosciences labs are collaborating with SLAC to generate stop-motion atomic-level movies of enzyme function.

 Institute for Stem Cell Biology and Regenerative Medicine

 Stanford boasts the largest facility in the world for stem-cell research and the first stem-cell graduate program in the nation.